abhinavgalodha/AlgorithmsLeetCode/LeetCode/Learnings/OverallLearning.md

 * Remember to check for Duplicates in Dictionary while Adding, Also check if the Key exists before retrieving, Otherwise exception is thrown

+## Use Doubly Linked list when fast Deletion and insertion is required of order O(1).